Save the date for MRHA’s Get Link’d Conference is August 17 – 19 2021! Registration Coming Soon. Reserve your hotel stay today!

 CRS report provides an overview of federal programs designed to expand broadband in minority communities.

 Two policy briefs evaluate critical access hospitals and alternatives to hospital closures.

 Free continuing education credits are available for nurses, physicians, social workers, and marriage/family therapists who complete an online program on providing trauma-informed care.

 Learn how HRSA-funded health centers have made an impact in Ending the HIV Epidemic by serving undiagnosed people, including minority populations.

-The goal of the Making It Work: Models of Success in Rural Maternity Care case series is to describe key factors that underlie three successful models of rural maternity care.
+Making It Work: Models of Success in Rural Maternity Care case series describes key factors that underlie three successful models of rural maternity care.
 Download the publication here.